-Designing a website in the way you want it is great, but you must keep in mind that many people browse the net on mobile devices.
+Designing a website the way you want is great, but you must remember that many people browse the net on mobile devices.
 That means you must have a robust, mobile-friendly design to accommodate those visitors.

 Sure, most browsers can scale web content into a mobile version.
-But something is bound to look out of place, broken or display weirdly.
-The Mobile-Friendly Test does exactly what the name implies: it checks your website for mobile-friendliness.
+But something is bound to look out of place, broken or displayed weirdly.
+The Mobile-Friendly Test does exactly what the name implies: it checks your website for mobile friendliness.

-For an overall website test, nibbler scrutinizes your site to report back with a scorecard from one to 10.
+For a comprehensive website test, nibbler scrutinizes your site to report back with a scorecard from one to 10.
 It considers several things, including accessibility, SEO, social media and technology.

 Technology considers how well the site is designed.
 Experiences focus on how satisfying the website is likely to be for users.
 The test is free to complete, but you will be limited to three reports.